ffaristocrat/mechbay/README.md

 * data/language/*/MiscData.tbl

-String values for dispatch missions and their requirements.
+Localisations for dispatch missions and their requirements.
 Shared with series names.